WilliamQLiu/williamqliu.github.io/_posts/2024-07-09-high-level-data-processing.md

 * Of varying event time skew - you can't just assume you'll always see most of the data for a given event X within some constant epsilon of time Y

+There's a few approaches you can use when dealing with data that has the above characteristics (see 'Approaches')

+### Approaches

+* Time-agnostic
+* Approximation
+* Windowing by processing time
+* Windowing by event time

+#### Time-agnostic

+Time-agnostic processing is used in cases where time is irrelevant (i.e. all relevant logic is data driven).

+An example of a time-agnostic processing is __filtering__, where you look at web traffic logs and look for a specific domain.
+If it's a domain you're interested in, then allow that in.
+The processing does not rely on the data being unbounded, unordered, and the event time skew is irrelevant.

+Another example of a time-agnostic processing is __inner-joins__ (aka __hash-join__), where you join two unbounded data sources.
+If you only care about the results of a join when an element from both sources arrive, there's no temporal element to the logic.
+You would buffer a value if it's seen in one source, then emit the joined record once the second value from the other source arrives.

+If we thought about an outer join, we now get into the data completeness problem (once you've seen one side of the join, how do you know whether the other side is ever going to arrive or not?).
+The answer is that you don't; you have to introduce some notion of a timeout, which introduces an element of time.

+#### Approximation

+Approximation is where we take an unbounded data source and provide output (where if you squint at them, look more or less like what you were hoping for).

+Pros: They are low overhead and designed for unbounded data.
+Cons: Limited set of them exist, the algorithms themselves are complicated, and approximations limit their utility

+#### Windowing

+__Windowing__ means to take a data source (either unbounded or bounded) and chopping it along temporal boundaries into finite chunks for processing.
+There's a lot of windowing strategies, including:

+* __Fixed Windows__ - slice up time into segments with a fixed-size temporal length.
+The segments for fixed windows are applied uniformly across the entire data set.
+  - __Aligned windows__ have a start and end time that is synchronized with a reference point (e.g. a global clock).
+    All windows across all different streams start and end at the same time.
+    E.g. 5 minute window that starts at the top of the hour, event at 12:02 fits into window from 12:00 to 12:05
+  - __Unaligned fixed windows__ do not have a global clock; they are defined relative to the time of the first event in the data stream or some arbitrary reference point.
+Each window starts after the previous window ends, but the start and end times are not synchronized across different data streams.
+   Processing may be shifted to avoid processing peaks and distribute the load more evenly.

+__Sliding Windows__ - a generalization of fixed windows; fixed length and a fixed period.
+  - if the period is less than the length, then the windows overlap
+  - if the period is equal to the length, you have __fixed windows__
+  - if the period is greater than the length, you have a weird sampling window that only looks at subsets of the data over time

+__Dynamic Windows__ - Session data from the above is an example of dynamic windows.
+Lengths cannot be defined prior.